 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

 So, you built your garage gym.
 Now what?
 To get the most out of the best home gym equipment, consider following an online training plan to stay focused and keep progressing.
-Not sure where to start?
+It’s like having a personal trainer with you wherever you go, which can help with reaching your goals and keeping you motivated.
+In fact, some studies have shown that mobile apps can keep you more physically active.

 Our team of certified personal trainers, CrossFit athletes, weightlifting coaches, and fitness enthusiasts have tested more than 20 of the best online workout programs to point you in the right direction.
 We personally use these programs and then rate them on aspects such as: